Annona squamosa: Climate and cultivation

 Like most species of Annona, it requires a tropical or subtropical climate with summer temperatures from 25 °C to 41 °C, and mean winter temperatures above 15 °C. It is sensitive to cold and frost, being defoliated below 10 C and killed by temperatures of a couple of degrees below freezing.
-It is only moderately drought-tolerant, requiring at least 700 mm of annual rainfall, and will not produce fruit well during droughts.
+It is only moderately drought-tolerant, requiring at least 700 mm of annual rainfall, and does not produce fruit well during droughts.

-It will grow from sea level to an altitude of 2000 m and does well in hot dry climates, differing in its tolerance of lowland tropics from many of the other fruit bearers in the Annona family.
+It will grow from sea level to an altitude of 2000 m and thrives in hot dry climates, differing in its tolerance of lowland tropics from many of the other fruit bearers in the Annona family.

-It is quite a prolific bearer, and it will produce fruit in as little as two to three years.
+It is quite a prolific bearer, and it produces fruit within as little as two to three years.
 A five-year-old tree can produce as many as 50 sugar apples.
-Poor fruit production has been reported in Florida because there are few natural pollinators (honeybees have a difficult time penetrating the tightly closed female flowers); however, hand pollination with a natural fiber brush is effective in increasing yield.
+Poor fruit production has been reported in Florida because there are few natural pollinators (honeybees have a difficult time penetrating the tightly closed female flowers); however, hand pollination with a natural fibre brush is effective in increasing yield.
 Natural pollinators include beetles (coleoptera) of the families Nitidulidae, Staphylinidae, Chrysomelidae, Curculionidae and Scarabaeidae.